Subscribe now to stay up-to-date

 What is data normalization?

-There are lots of slightly varied definitions but when it comes down to it, data normalization is about organizing data in a database so that internal teams can easily use the database for queries and analysis.
-Database normalization represents a systematic approach of composing tables to eliminate data redundancy and is a multistep process that puts data into tabular form, removing the duplicate data from its relational tables.
+There are lots of slightly varied definitions, but when it comes down to it, data normalization is about organizing data in a database so that internal teams can easily use the database for queries and analysis.
+Database normalization represents a systematic approach to composing tables to eliminate data redundancy and is a multi-step process that puts data into tabular form, removing the duplicate data from its relational tables.

-Normalized databases make it significantly easier to create, update, and delete rows, while ensuring data consistency and decreasing redundancy.
+Normalized databases make creating, updating, and deleting rows significantly easier while ensuring data consistency and decreasing redundancy.

-Data normalization is especially important when importing data into a product, for example with customer data onboarding.
+Data normalization is especially important when importing data into a product, such as in customer data onboarding.

 Why is data normalization important?